nfdi4plants/ARC-specification/ARC specification.md

 - Removing the `.git` top-level subdirectory (and thereby all provenance information captured within the Git history) from a working copy invalidates an ARC.

 ### ISA-XLSX Format

+The ISA-XLSX specification is currently part of the ARC specification.
+Its version therefore follows the version of the ARC specification.

 https://github.com/nfdi4plants/ARC-specfication/blob/main/ISA-XLSX.md